-The Foundation for Defense of Democracies (FDD) sponsors a competitive National Security Fellows Program for the next generation of U.S. national security leaders.
-The 12-month program seeks to support the aspirations of promising mid-career professionals by combining mentorship opportunities, skill-building workshops, and roundtable conversations with high-level experts.
+The Foundation for Defense of Democracies (FDD) sponsors an annual National Security Fellows Program (NSFP) for mid-career U.S. national security leaders.
+The 12-month program supports the aspirations of promising 30-40 year old professionals by providing networking, skill-building workshops, and roundtable conversations with high-level experts.

 The programming, which takes place in the evenings on a monthly basis in Washington D.C., provides Fellows with an opportunity to participate in: